 The same could be said for sports fans when it comes to basketball.
 Which is why we’re throwing them together here.
 The NBA is full of superhuman players like LeBron James and Giannis Antetokounmpo who seem larger than life.
 It’s these superhuman hoops stars who will decide which All-Stars play together at the upcoming NBA All-Star Game in Charlotte.

-This list is entirely superheroes, not villains, even if a few of them trend to the “darker” side of things.
+With that in mind, this list reimagines NBA logos as some of the biggest superheroes out there.
+But it’s entirely superheroes, not villains, even if a few of them trend to the “darker” side of things.
 No Thanos or Magnetos here.
-It’s also not exclusive to DC Comics, since there really aren’t 30 different DC superheroes worth using.
-Nobody is going to know who Atomic Knight is.
-(I didn’t, I Googled a list of DC superheroes and found a name I didn’t know.
-And I’m a nerd.)
 I’d like to say there was a big connection between which hero was chosen for which team, but there wasn’t.
 Some of them are obvious, some not so much.
 The reasoning will be explained as we go.

 Philadelphia is one of the most important historic cities in the country.
 Also, the colors are just like Cap so this was an obvious fit.

 Deadpool was dying and pretty much given up for death, but then he wouldn’t go away and is actually really fun to watch.
 Sounds like Damian Lillard and the Blazers to me.

 Bucks – Blade

 They both start with B. Come at me.